9 Reasons Why you should implement Inquiry-Based learning in your classroom

 9. Inquiry as a source of self-confidence

-Inquiry-based learning allows students to embrace and feel comfortable with the possibility of making errors, making it rather an opportunity for improvement.
+Inquiry-based learning allows students to embrace and feel comfortable with still with the possibility of making errors.
+Making it rather an opportunity for improvement.

 Indeed, by challenging them to find solutions based on their own knowledge and experience, this learning approach empowers students to increase their self-confidence, and to freely experiment focusing on the inquiry itself rather than the fear of being “wrong”.

-At Lab4U we designed tools to enable teachers to implement Iquiry-based methodology in their own science classroom for middle and high schools.
+At Lab4U we designed tools to enable teachers to implement Iquiry-based methodology in their own classroom.
+From middle to high schools.

-We love imagining a world in which ALL students have the opportunity to regularly engage in the big ideas of science through inquiry, exploration, and discovery.
+In addition, we love imagining a world in which ALL students have the opportunity to regularly engage in the big ideas of science.
+All of this Through inquiry, exploration, and discovery.

-If you’re interested in learning more about how you can incorporate more learning into your science classes, check out Lab4U’s solutions for middle and high schoolers!
+After that, if you’re interested in learning more about how you can incorporate more learning into your science classes.
+Then check out Lab4U’s solutions for middle and high schoolers!
 Visit our website or sign up for a 20 minute informational call.

 Join the discussion!

-We’d love to hear about how has inquiry-based learning helped improve student interest, motivation, or outcomes in your class?
-Let us know below!
+In conclusion, we’d love to hear about how has inquiry-based learning helped improve student interest, motivation, or outcomes in your class?
+Let us know below, later!